-Our multidisciplinary team of Energy and Natural Resources attorneys understands all facets of oil, gas and renewable energy transactions including surface and mineral title, lease and easement review, environmental assessment and permit review, contract review, transportation and pipeline assessment, land use and zoning and litigation matters.
+Our multidisciplinary team of Energy and Natural Resources attorneys understands all facets of oil, gas and renewable energy transactions including surface and mineral title, lease and easement review, environmental assessment and permit review, contract review, transportation and pipeline assessment, land use and zoning, and litigation matters.
 Although each transaction’s due diligence needs differ, we offer the resources and support team that other firms cannot match, including:

-- Offices and fully-dedicated energy and environmental attorneys in all three states of the Appalachian Basin;
+- Offices and fully-dedicated energy and environmental attorneys;

-- A large mineral title group with deep knowledge of issues in Pennsylvania, Ohio, West Virginia and Kentucky;
+- A large mineral title group with deep knowledge of issues in each state;

 - A significant bench of experienced environmental and regulatory attorneys who understand the challenges within each state;

 - Land use attorneys with in-depth understanding of local and municipal laws and regulations;

-- Energy litigators in each state to assess threatened and filed claims, and,
+- Energy litigators to assess threatened and filed claims, and,

 - Document management technology, owned and operated by the Firm, that captures data for each project that can be seamlessly downloaded into a client’s operational database for managing acquired assets post-closing.

 We understand that efficient and timely due diligence information is critical in the decision making and closing process, but also valuable in managing the acquired assets long after the closing.
 Our due diligence team carefully plans and coordinates the due diligence process, tailoring the deliverables to the deal while maintaining a timely and cost-effective approach.
 These experienced-based advantages enable us to identify, evaluate and resolve the most critical issues impacting your transaction.
 Armed with this knowledge, our clients make better risk-based business and financial decisions.